Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (d) What do you understand by ‘catacombs’?

-‘Catacombs’ are underground burial chambers, here symbolizing the lifeless and confined existence of slum children.
+‘Catacombs’ are underground burial places.
+Here, they symbolize the lifeless, suffocating, and confined existence of the slum children.

 8. Break O break open till they break the town…